gerasimsergey/Simplicity_public/README.md

 Simplicity
 ==========

-Simplicity is a mail client for Mac.
+Simplicity is a mail client for OS X.

 It will replace the Mail.app on my Mac eventually.